What are the benefits of becoming a member of the Royal Watercolour Society?

-If I can't bring my work to Bankside Gallery on Friday 16 March, can I bring it in earlier?
+If I can't bring my work to Bankside Gallery on the allocated delivery date, can I bring it in earlier?

-If I can't collect my work on Sunday 18 March, can I collect at another time?
+If I can't collect my work on the allocated collection date, can I collect at another time?

-No, Bankside Gallery has very little storage space so unfortunately we can't keep your work.
 If you are unable to collect, you can nominate someone to collect for you.
 Alternatively, Art Moves of Chelsea will pick up all uncollected work and put them in storage.
 Please see application pack for further details (available to download from December 2019).

 When will I hear if I have been successful or not?

 There are two rounds of selection for the election.
 Applicants who have been shortlisted will be contacted via email by 6pm on Monday 24 February 2020 and asked to deliver their prepared portfolio and framed works to Bankside Gallery.
 Following this, shortlisted applicants can expect to hear the final result of their application on Saturday 21 March.

 The Society can award Associate Membership to a maximum of 6 artists in one Election year.